 Residual Functional Capacity

 Most applicants are not granted benefits based on the listings because the requirements of the impairments are high, so there is another test to see if you would qualify.
-If you do not meet the impairment listings in the Blue Book, your claim will be evaluated to determine if a medical-vocational allowance can be granted.
+If you do not meet the impairment listings in the Blue Book, your disability claim will be evaluated to determine if a medical-vocational allowance can be granted.

-Also, because driving is such a part of American life that if you give it up and have to find another means to travel to work or to the grocery store, it would go a long way toward illustrating to the SSA how serious your problems really are.
+Also, driving is such a part of American life that if you give it up and have to find another means to travel to work or the grocery store, it would go a long way toward illustrating to the SSA how serious your problems are.
 If you refuse to stop driving even though you are having these difficulties, it could damage your credibility in a Social Security hearing.
-This is because the judge may think your disease impairments aren’t really as serious as you claim since you continue to drive.
+This is because the judge may think your disease impairments aren’t as serious as you claim since you continue to drive.

 The requirements to obtain Social Security Disability for diabetes or related conditions are very high.
 This is why first-time claimants are often denied benefits.
 However, it is possible to appeal the initial finding.
 If you obtain the assistance of an attorney who specializes in Social Security Disability claims, your chances of winning an appeal increase.
 If your first appeal is denied, you can seek a hearing in front of an administrative law judge.

 Using an experienced Social Security disability lawyer allows you to take advantage of their knowledge and skills to develop a compelling disability case to obtain benefits.
 For example, your disability lawyer might bring in experts, neighbors, or co-workers to explain in more detail how your limitations severely disrupt your life.
 Your attorney may also be able to cross-examine Social Security’s experts to show the weaknesses in their conclusion.
 Although you can appeal your denial by yourself, it would be to your advantage to have a disability benefits attorney represent you to present the best case to obtain a reversal of your benefit denial.